-Oracle Corp. presented an upbeat report regarding the Oracle-Sun merger during its fourth-quarter earnings call last week, but a deeper look at the results reveals that not
+Oracle Corp. presented an upbeat report regarding the Oracle-Sun merger during its fourth-quarter earnings call last week, but a deeper look at the results reveals that not everything is entirely rosy.

 “With customers, it’s what have you done for me lately,” said Tom Becchetti, a Unix and storage engineer at a large manufacturing firm in the Midwest.
 “The competition keeps coming up with newer and better technology.”

 As a prime example, Oracle President Safra Catz said during an earnings call that “Sun hardware systems revenue came in well” at $1.2 billion for the quarter that ended May 31, the first full one since Oracle acquired Sun.
 While that number is higher than it was in Sun’s last quarterly earnings report, it grew only by a small amount.
 In addition, Sun’s hardware revenues were at an all-time low in its last standalone quarter.
 At its peak, Sun regularly posted quarterly hardware revenues of more than $2 billion.